BrockBloomquist/RandomAutomationScripts/PythonScripts/README.md

 will get to fixing it.

 | ----------- | -----------| ----------- | -----------| ----------- | -----------| ----------- | -----------| ----------- | -----------| ----------- | ----------- |

+# Converting a PDF file to a .mp3 file

+Need to run the following commands to install the dependencies == python -m pip install pyttsx ==